Gary Struhl

 Gary Struhl is an American research scientist whose primary areas of research are developmental biology and genetics and genomics.
 He works as a professor at Columbia University Medical Center, teaching neuroscience within the Department of Genetics and Development.

 Personal life and education

 Struhl obtained his undergraduate degree from the Massachusetts Institute of Technology.
 He received his doctorate from the University of Cambridge in the United Kingdom, and then he completed his postdoctoral fellowships both at the University of Cambridge and at Harvard University.
 He serves as a professor at Columbia University Medical Center in the Department of Genetics and Development in neuroscience.
-He is married to Iva Greenwald, with whom he has a daughter.
+He is married to Iva Greenwald.

 Gary Struhl has a brother, Kevin Struhl, who was also recognized as a member of the National Academy of Sciences.
 Both Gary and Kevin studied at MIT for their undergraduate degrees, but Gary attended Cambridge for his doctorate degree while Kevin completed his studies at Stanford University.
 Both did postdoctoral research at Cambridge, but their research differs, as Kevin works on eukaryotic gene regulation.